-The food bar at Arakataka is the best addition to the restaurant scene in Oslo since the opening of Pjoltergeist!
+The food bar (Matbaren) at Arakataka is the best addition to the restaurant scene in Oslo since the opening of Pjoltergeist!
 This is consistently among my top recommendations to people who want dining suggestions in Oslo at the moment.
 At Arakataka, you have two options: Either book a table in the restaurant or drop by and hope to find a free seat in the food bar instead.
 The latter is my preferred choice.
-I even find the menu here more exciting than the restaurant one most of the time.
-Maybe because it tempts with exclusive, gourmet ingredients like truffle, langoustine, and foie gras.
-The incredible thing is that it costs next to nothing as well!
-The dishes on the menu are typically NOK 35-100.
-Top quality and reasonable prices?
+I even find the menu more exciting here than in the restaurant most of the time.
+Perhaps because it tempts me with exclusive, gourmet ingredients like truffle, langoustine, and foie gras.
+The incredible thing is that it costs next to nothing as well –the dishes on the menu are typically NOK 35-100.
+Top-quality and reasonable prices?
 Yes, please!

-There is no such thing as a free lunch.
-Well, Arakataka gets close, but I guess they make money on people who enjoy wine and beer.
-Just like bars in America did over 100 years ago to entice drinking customers, which later was the source of the famous expression.
+There is no such thing as a free lunch, but Arakataka gets close.
+I guess they must be making money on people drinking wine and beer, just like bars in America did over 100 years ago to entice drinking customers, which later was the source of the famous expression.
 I am exaggerating a bit, of course.
 The portions are smaller in the food bar, but very generous at the same time.
-Look at the amount of duck liver we got for NOK 90, and check the size of those langoustines for NOK 100 a piece!
-That is top quality Norwegian lobster right there.
+Look at the amount of duck liver we got for NOK 90, and check the size of those langoustines for NOK 100 apiece – and that is top-quality Norwegian crustacean.
 From Wednesday to Saturday you can eat until 00.30 in the night and drink till 02.00.
-In other words, the food bar at Arakataka offers a great alternative to most of the trash food you normally have to accept at this time.
+In other words, the food bar at Arakataka offers a great alternative to most of the trash food you normally have to accept at this hour.
 Mondays and Tuesdays the bar is closed, and on Sundays, it closes at 21.00.
 I hope that changes soon.

-I once brought a relatively drunk friend to the food bar late at night.
-It was past midnight and we had the option of eating a shitty kebab at Torshov or take a taxi to Arakataka.
-Easy choice.
-I’ll admit I was a bit worried if my friend would even get in, but he behaved well enough.
+I once brought a friend to the food bar late at night.
+It was past midnight and we had the option of eating a shitty kebab at Torshov or take a taxi to Arakataka – an easy choice if you ask me!
 We sat in the bar, drank water, sobered up, and placed the last order of the night.
 One of the dishes was langoustine.
 My friend was tired and didn’t speak much at this point, but when he tasted the langoustine with butter, something in his brain snapped.
-For a moment he woke up, and uttered: my goodness, this is so tasty!.
+For a moment he woke up, and uttered: my goodness, this is so tasty!
 I can still remember the rich flavor myself.
 We practically licked our plates clean.
 Thank you, Arakataka, for creating Matbaren!

 Have you not been to the food bar at Arakataka yet?
 Why are you still reading this?
 Go there now!